Sheriff to fix ‘failure in the system’ after evidence tying suspect in 13-year-old’s death to 2016 rape is missed

 In October 2017, the North Carolina crime lab found a ‘hit’ in the federal database connecting McLellan’s DNA to a 2016 rape kit.

 He said since McLellan had previous convictions his DNA was already in the system.
-When there’s a hit the lab notifies the DA’s office and the investigation agency, in this case, the Robeson County Sheriff’s Office.
+When there’s a hit the lab notifies the DA’s office and the investigating agency.
+In this case, it was the Robeson County Sheriff’s Office.

 Britt said somehow the evidence fell through the cracks.

-“Nor do we know what happened when they received the disc that we sent as a backup um what we do know is there was no further investigation,” he said.
+“Nor do we know what happened when they received the disc that we sent as a backup.
+What we do know is there was no further investigation,” he said.

 Britt said McLellan was arrested only after his DNA turned up inside the vehicle linked to Aguilar’s Nov.
 5 kidnapping, the AP reported.